nicolas-r/docker-restyaboard/README.md

         * WEB_SERVER_NAME: server name for nginx configuration
         * MAIL_DOMAIN: domain for sending mail
         * MAIL_RELAYHOST: hostname of the relay host if needed (optional)

+     Attention : Since version 0.3.0, the variables have been renamed, you have to review them

 3. docker-entrypoint.sh
   * The extracted files/directories from the Restyaboard zip archive now belong to root:www-data and other's permissions have been removed